 - More expressive RDF graphs, for example:

+- resources can have different types

+- predicates can have different types

-- more specific types of resources
+- which types of resources

-- more specific types of predicates
+- are the subject of which properties?

-- which types of resources are the subjects and objects of which properties?
+- are the object of which properties?

+- additional triples that are entailed by our data set?

 - predefined axioms

-- data sets can entail additional triples (inference)

 - RDFS is expressed in RDF

 - a small extension of the basic RDF vocabulary

 - RDF tools can be used on RDFS

-- ...but the semantics may get lost if inference is not supported
+- ...but the semantics may get lost